Tensor Core Throughput at Scale

 The deductions in order of impact

 HBM bandwidth.
 A tensor-core matmul is a compute-to-memory ratio.
 Peak BF16 needs 989 TFLOPs / 3.35 TB/s = roughly 295 FLOPs per byte to be compute-bound.
-Most real matmuls are not that arithmetic-dense.
-A square 8192x8192 matmul is around 256 FLOP/byte; an attention QK^T at sequence 4096 is closer to 64.
-Below the ridge point on the roofline, you are HBM-bound, not tensor-core-bound, and the peak number is irrelevant.
+Large square matmuls clear this easily (8192x8192 BF16 has AI ~N/3 ≈ 2700 FLOP/byte), but real workloads include shapes that do not.
+A skinny GEMM (a token projection with batch=1) or an attention QK^T at sequence 4096 is closer to 64 FLOP/byte.
+Below the ridge on the roofline, you are HBM-bound, not tensor-core-bound, and the peak number is irrelevant.
 Push the kernel into compute-bound territory by increasing arithmetic intensity (larger tile sizes, fused ops, FlashAttention-style tiling) or accept the bandwidth ceiling.

 Kernel launch overhead.
-Each cudaLaunchKernel costs roughly 5 to 20 microseconds of host-to-device negotiation.
+Each cudaLaunchKernel costs roughly 5 to 10 microseconds of driver-level host-to-device negotiation, often 20 to 50 microseconds once you include PyTorch's eager-mode dispatch.
 A training step calls hundreds of kernels.
 If your kernels run in 50 microseconds each, launch overhead is 10-40% of wall time.
 CUDA Graphs cut this by orders of magnitude by replaying a captured launch sequence, which is why every modern training framework (PyTorch, JAX, NeMo) uses graph capture for the inner loop.
 Without graphs, kernel launch is often a bigger throughput killer than HBM bandwidth on small-batch training.

 Collective sync wait.
 Once the matmul is done, the result has to participate in an all-reduce (DDP) or reduce-scatter (FSDP).
 Until that collective is overlapped with the next matmul's compute, every step pays the collective's wall time on top of the compute time.
 Compute-comm overlap is the technique to hide this; without it, on multi-node setups, the collective wait can be 30% of the step.
 With it, it can be 5%.